Amager Bakke CopenHill waste-to-energy facility in Copenhagen with ski slope architecture and civic infrastructure scale

 AI infrastructure demand is colliding with territorial resource systems.

-Large-scale computational infrastructure requires continuous energy and cooling water at volumes that exceed what stressed grid systems and constrained water supplies can reliably provide.
-Modular on-site generation and water recovery change the dependency structure.
+Large-scale computational infrastructure requires continuous energy and cooling water at volumes that exceed what stressed grid systems and constrained territories can easily provide.
+Resource pressure becomes physical.

 03 / LOCALITY